Wonderbly

 Wonderbly, previously Lost My Name, is a technology and publishing business that produces personalized books for children and adults.
-Launched in 2012, Wonderbly has sold over 7 million books in over two hundred countries.
+Launched in 2012, Wonderbly has sold over 8 million books in 169 countries and territories, and their titles are available in 11 languages.
+The company's headquarters are in Bloomsbury, London.
+As of June 2025, Wonderbly is owned by Penguin Random House, a subsidiary of the German media conglomerate Bertelsmann.